CARTAvis/carta-protobuf/docs/index.rst

 nomenclature will be defaulted to FITS files, such as when referring to multiple HDUs in a file, and header entries.

-Throughout this document, things that require some clarity, or are not finalised are commented on in this font style.
+:orange:`Throughout this document, things that require some clarity, or are not finalised are commented on in this font style.`

 .. _h.3alfbhbei8ai: